huynguy-db/arcion-docs/content/docs/source-setup/Informix.md

     username: 'informix' #Replace informix with the user that connects to your Informix server
     password: 'in4mix' #Replace in4mix with your user's password
-    informix-user-password: 'in4mix' # Password for user "informix"
+    informix-user-password: 'in4mix' #Password for the "informix" user, required for performing CDC.
+Not required in snapshot replication.

     max-connections: 15
     max-retries: #Number of times any operation on the source system will be re-attempted on failures.